vuquocan1987/DatabaseAILearning/Readme.md

+# Note
-# For some reason, the containers communication of supabase doesn't set up correctly, So you need to start supabase with:

-supabase start -x s
+For some reason, the containers communication of supabase doesn't set up correctly, So you need to start supabase with: supabase start -x s

-# this command to add new migration
-supabase migration new add_department_to_employees_table
+this command to add new migration supabase migration new add_department_to_employees_table

-# My supabase projectid
+My supabase projectid
+zvnrposwilcaqairffnt

+# Nonce
+1